How It Started...

 While in the Big Apple, she completed over 30 projects!
 Her first televised gig was a lead role in a reenactment series- Animal Planet's Monsters Inside Me Season 5, Episode 8- and she has continued to be blessed with opportunity.
 In her time in New York, Jasmine took the bull by the horns and starred in off- Broadway musicals, festival performances, straight plays, commercials, short films, voice over work, private singing engagements and television earning the recognition as "hilarious," and "a powerhouse vocalist" by reviewers in NYC as well as her eligibility to join the Screen Actor's Guild.

 Now back in Houston, Jasmine continues to perform on stage, devise new works, and perform voice acting.
 When not performing, she holds classes for local non-profits including the Tony award winning Alley Theatre, Skeyez N' Starz, and the Urban Arts Academy.
-She currently shares her theatre arts integration gifts as a 4th grade writing teacher with Spring ISD where she most recently was awarded the 2020-2021 Elementary Teacher of the Year for her district!
+She currently shares her theatre arts integration gifts as a 4th grade English teacher and was awarded the 2020-2021 Elementary Teacher of the Year for a local district!
 Jasmine loves being able to mix her passions of education and theatre to better serve students in the Houston area while diving deeper into her art-form.